 That hulking leaf unfolded.
 Like an angry vegetable on a rampage it sprung fully open and leaped to the back of my throat, instantly triggering a gag reflex.

 There was nothing I could do.
 Reflexes do not respect politeness nor honor the presence of a saint.
 My eyes widened in horror as my mouth involuntarily flung open.
 The entire lettuce leaf emerged at top speed from my gaping maw right onto the plate.
-Gag related tears were in my eyes and gag related saliva was hovering with great drool potential on my lower lip.
+Gag related tears sprung to my eyes and gag related saliva hovered with great drool potential on my lower lip.

 It is a testament to the training of those involved in the peace movement that my companions didn’t bolt from the table.
 They didn’t even blink.